ggolcuk/EmployeeMngmnt/README.md

 ## Introduction

 This WPF .NET project is designed to manage employee data using the [GoRest API](https://gorest.co.in/).
-It allows you to search for employees based on various parameters, view them in a user-friendly interface, and export employee data to a txt file.
+It allows you to search for employees based on various parameters, view them in a user-friendly interface, and export employee data to a csv file.

 ## Prerequisites